kristinemlarson/gnssrefl/tests/use_cases/use_mfle.md

 <img src=mfle_withsnowfilter.png width=600/>

-First, the snow filter definitely has remove that first suspect point in early 2016.
+First, the snow filter definitely has removed that first suspect point in early 2016.
 However, there are still two regions that may be showing snow effects (circled in red).
-From the geographic phase plots you can see quite a bit of scatter at the end of 2019 in one of the quadrants, that is likely reponsible for at least the last outliers.
+From the geographic phase plots you can see quite a bit of scatter at the end of 2019 in the southeast quadrant; that is likely reponsible for at least the last outliers.
 However, overall, the code has done a good job of removing suspect points.

 <img src=mfle_multi.png width=600/>